 Many people are regularly confused between two types of software testing due to their similar sounds.
 However, they are two totally separate testing terms.

 Regression testing is responsible for eliminating all underlying side effects caused by code modifications in the most effective way.

 Re-testing literally means that the test case is implemented again for a specific reason.
 For example, you run a test case and find out some defects that cause various adverse effects on your application functionality.
 After fixing these bugs, you have to re-run this test case to ensure product verification.

-Regression testing is applied to passed test cases to validate the product behavior as a whole after newly added codes.
-In contrast, re-testing is executed on the failed test cases for error verification purposes.
+Testers applied regression testing to passed test cases to validate the product behavior as a whole after newly added codes.
+In contrast, re-testing on the failed test cases can verify errors.